chrmoritz/Troxel/README.md

 * `blueprintId` is the id of the blueprint (the filename without the `.blueprint` file extension)
 * `domElement` is either a DOM element or a JQuery Object representing this DOM element
 * `options` is an optional Object of [render options](#options)
-* `callback(error, options)` is an optional callback function which the `error` argument set to `null` if the blueprint is successfully loaded or with `error` set to an Error object if an error has occurred (WebGl not support or blueprint not found ). `options` is an Object with setters containing nearly all [render options](#options)
+* `callback(error, options)` is an optional callback function which the `error` argument set to `null` if the blueprint is successfully loaded or with `error` set to an Error object if an error has occurred (WebGl not support or blueprint not found ). `options` is an Object with setters and getters containing nearly all [render options](#options)

 ```JavaScript
 Troxel.renderBlueprint('deco_candy_torch_mallow[Laoge]', $('#container'), {